Saudi blogger Raif Badawi freed after 10 years in jail | DW | 11.03.2022

 Blogger Raif Badawi has been released after spending 10 years in a Saudi jail, his wife Ensaf Haidar said on Friday.

-Badawi, now 38, is a founder of a "Free Saudi Liberals" website, a forum aimed to foster debate about his native Saudi Arabia.
+Badawi, now 38, is a founder of a "Free Saudi Liberals" website, a forum aimed to foster debate about his native Saudi Arabia and discuss separating religion and the state.
 He was detained in 2012, and eventually sentenced to ten years in prison for "insulting Islam", cyber-crime and disobeying his father, which is a crime in the conservative kingdom.

+The blogger's sister, Samar Badawi, was detained in July 2018 on suspicion of harming state interests.
+She was released in 2021.

-Badawi's fate became a symbol of oppression in Saudi Arabia.
+Raif Badawi's fate became a symbol of oppression in Saudi Arabia.
 His wife Ensaf Haidar lead an international campaign for his release, with many activists and organizations across the world joining the effort.
 Haidar has been granted political asylum in Canada, where she now lives with their three children.
+The four of them are now Canadian citizens.

+It was not clear when and how the blogger would be reunited with his family, however, as Badawi will likely be banned from leaving the his native country for another decade.

 Speaking to DW ahead of Badawi's release, she said that the Saudi society was changing.